RaulPipaon/Elastos.ORG.ElaPay/README.md

 # Elastos.ELA.Pay
-hello everyone,I'm the PM of Elapay project.Here is a brief description of the product.
+hello everyone, Here is a brief description of the product.

 Elapay is a payment tool with ELA, there are two types of Elapay:pay on order and point to point pay and receipt.